Proactive Care for a Healthier Tomorrow:

 How should I prepare for an MRI scan?

 Preparation is usually minimal.
-Patients may need to remove metal objects and inform staff about implants or medical devices.
+You may be asked to avoid metal objects and

 What affects the cost of an MRI scan?